morganesque/resphrame/README.md

 * **Randomiser** &mdash; Also if you remove the `#320` number from the URL but leave a web address it'll automatically give you a random width.

-* **Refresh** &mdash; I saved the best till last.
-Many times when I'm working with these things (especially the bookmarklet ones) I edit some code and Alt+Tab back to my browser and without thinking hit CMD+r to refresh.
+* **Refresh** &mdash; Many times when I'm working with these things (especially the bookmarklet ones) I edit some code and switch back to my browser and without thinking hit `CMD+r` to refresh.
 For tools which are bookmarklets this totally trashes the testing, for tools which don't cache the state in the URL you're back to some default viewport size you aren't testing right now.
-So for this I've grabbed the keypresses CMD+r, CTRL+r and F5 and funneled them into the iframe so only that refreshes (only it doesn't quite work so a quick double press should have the whole thing refresh for you).
+So for this I've grabbed the keystrokes `CMD+r`, `CTRL+r` and `F5` and funneled them into the iframe so only that refreshes _(Nb. it doesn't quite work perfectly so a quick double press should have the whole thing refresh for you - which is enough to catch the instinctive, muscle-memory stuff but doesn't exactly lock you out of your compter!)_.

 ### Caveats ###